 Concentrating on what matters to you, your business

 Your accountant will be able to help you to grow your business by aiding you in your financial decisions.
 By outsourcing work to an accountant, you are able to concentrate on running your business.
 This includes meeting statutory requirements for the type of accounts you need to file.
 They are also able to contact HMRC on your behalf if you authorise them to do so.
 This frees up more of your time to focus on your priorities.
-Bookkeeping and accounts maintenance can be time consuming especially when you are new to the work.
+Bookkeeping and accounts maintenance can be time-consuming especially when you are new to the work.

 Planning ahead for better cash flow including tax planning

 An accountant is able to advise on potential tax planning schemes that you would benefit from financially.
 This can include the best legal structure for the business, capital asset purchases, potential investment opportunities and employee benefits.
 With their knowledge on current and forthcoming legislation they are able to advise the best way to plan for the future and ensure all deadlines are met to avoid penalties.
-With knowledge of your business they will be able to give guidance on ways to improve cashflow, so you are able to develop your business in the direction you want it to go.
+With knowledge of your business, they will be able to give guidance on ways to improve cashflow, so you are able to develop your business in the direction you want it to go.

 Expert knowledge with confidence

 Although items like a tax return may appear simple, there are many rules and reliefs that need to be considered when completing them.
 By having an expert in tax legislation to aid on these complex issues, you can have peace of mind that the tax liability has been correctly calculated.
-An accountant will have up to date knowledge on tax legislation changes, meaning that you can be confident you are receiving advise you can trust.
+An accountant will have up-to-date knowledge on tax legislation changes, meaning that you can be confident you are receiving advice you can trust.
 Not having to read up on continual changes to legislation will free up time to run your business.
 They are also able to make you aware of upcoming changes so that you are able to make any necessary changes within the business.

-For example, as part of Making Tax Digital, VAT registered businesses have to submit their return using compatible software.
+For example, as part of Making Tax Digital, VAT-registered businesses have to submit their return using compatible software.
 A good accountant will have made clients aware ahead of time and provided the necessary support.
-By being proactive to these changes it reduces the impact upon the day to day running of the business.
+By being proactive to these changes it reduces the impact upon the day-to-day running of the business.